 The Limitations Act defines a close associate as someone whose relationship with the parent or guardian of the injured person is such that the victim or guardian might be influenced by the person not to bring an action on behalf of the victim or the victim might be unwilling to disclose to the person or guardian the act or omission resulting in the death or personal injury (s 271(1)).

 There are also special provisions for limitation periods for persons under a legal incapacity (s 27J).
 In such cases the running of a limitation period is suspended for the duration of the legal incapacity.

 A person is under a legal incapacity while he or she is a minor (i.e. under 18 years of age), but not while in the custody of a “capable parent or guardian”.
 Alternatively, a person is under a legal incapacity if he or she is an “incapacitated” person for a continuous period of at least 28 days, but not if the person is a represented person (i.e. where financial affairs are controlled by an administrator such as the State Trustees) and the guardian is authorised by law to bring actions in the person’s name.

 A “capable parent or guardian” is the person who is the parent or guardian of the minor and who is not under a legal incapacity.

 An “incapacitated person” is a person who is incapable of or substantially impeded in the management of their affairs in relation to the cause of action by reason of any disease or impairment of their physical or mental condition.

-There is now no limitation period for personal injury from child abuse (s 27O–27R).
-However, a court can still dismiss, or permanently stay, such proceedings in cases in which a fair trial is not possible (see note in s 27R).
+There is no limitation period for personal injury from child abuse (s 27O–27R).
+However, a court can dismiss or permanently stay such proceedings in cases where a fair trial is not possible (see s 27R).